angelleye/paypal-woocommerce/readme.txt

 * Tweak - Hides PayPal Smart Payment Buttons on external products. ([#1054](https://github.com/angelleye/paypal-woocommerce/issues/1054))
 * Tweak - Update PayPal Smart Payment Button JS to use minified version. ([#1056](https://github.com/angelleye/paypal-woocommerce/issues/1056))
 * Fix - Resolves a duplicate note added to WooCommerce order when an order is refunded. ([#1057](https://github.com/angelleye/paypal-woocommerce/issues/1057))
+* Fix - Resolves an issue where PayPal buttons fail from the product page if the item is already in the cart. ([#1036](https://github.com/angelleye/paypal-woocommerce/issues/1036))

 = 1.4.8.4 - 03.27.2018 =
 * Tweak - Adjusts some Smart Button options under settings to avoid confusion. ([#1032](https://github.com/angelleye/paypal-woocommerce/issues/1032))